thomasdenney/FAQ/README.md

 TL;DR Swift.

 For programmers at any level Swift is easier to learn.
-The langauge is small, concise and will be familiar to people that have worked in C-like languages before.
+The language is small, concise and will be familiar to people that have worked in C-like languages before.
 But you mustn't dismiss Objective-C.

-The majority of iOS development tutorials cover using the Cocoa Touch frameworks rather than the language.
+The majority of iOS development tutorials cover using Cocoa Touch frameworks rather than the language.
 Everything written pre-June 2014 will be in Objective-C, so any programmer coming to the platform should still be familiar with it.

 There is a [summary of common patterns](https://github.com/programmingthomas/equivalent) in both languages to make it easier for beginners to translate between the two.